Required for this integration:

 - Square for WooCommerce plugin: download and view documentation here.

 - Tokenization - This gateway tokenizes payment methods in a way that allows Autoship Cloud's hosted service, QPilot to create and pay for recurring orders automatically.
-In Square, this can be found in the merchant dashboard.

 - "Authorize Only" transactions